aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/getting-started/common.md

 <inline-fragment platform="ios" src="~/lib/graphqlapi/fragments/ios/getting-started/50_createtodo.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/graphqlapi/fragments/android/getting-started/50_createtodo.md"></inline-fragment>

-Upon successfully executing this code, you should see the todo persisted in your dynamoDB table.
+Upon successfully executing this code, you should see an instance of `todo` persisted in your dynamoDB table.
 To navigate to your backend, run `amplify console api` and choose `GraphQL`.
 This will open the AppSync console to your GraphQL service.
-Select `Data Sources` and select the Resource link in your TodoTable to bring you to the DynamoDB Console.
-Select the `items` tab to see the Todo object that has been persisted in your database.
+Select `Data Sources` and select the Resource link in your `TodoTable` to bring you to the DynamoDB Console.
+Select the `items` tab to see the `Todo` object that has been persisted in your database.

 ## Next steps

 Congratulations!
-You've create a Todo object in your database.
+You've created a `Todo` object in your database.
 Check out the following links to see other Amplify API use cases:

 * [Fetch data](~/lib/graphqlapi/query-data.md)
 * [Update data](~/lib/graphqlapi/mutate-data.md)